 In accordance with Title 38 US Code 3679 subsection (e), this school adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
-33), Veteran Readiness and Employment (VR&E, Ch.
-31) benefits, and Chapter 35 benefits while payment to the institution is pending from the VA.
+33) or Vocational Rehabilitation & Employment (Ch.
+31) benefits, while payment to the institution is pending from the VA.